La Chiffonnière

 Sculpture by Jean Dubuffet by San Francisco, California, U.S.

-La Chiffonnière ("Rag Woman") is a stainless steel sculpture by French artist Jean Dubuffet, installed in Embarcadero Plaza, in San Francisco's Financial District, in the U.S. state of California.
+La Chiffonnière (French for Rag Woman) is a stainless steel sculpture by French artist Jean Dubuffet, installed in Embarcadero Plaza in the Financial District of San Francisco, California.
 The 22 ft tall, 4500 lb artwork was conceived in 1972 and completed in 1978.
 It was displayed in Manhattan's Doris C. Freedman Plaza from March 20 to December 12, 1979.